Cakes tell stories

 Step one: Follow the Recipe

-After baking for a while, I've started to feel uncomfortable watching people bake without proper tools or instruction videos that don't include detailed ingredient weights, because it's hard for me to picture the final cake.
+After baking for a while, I've started to feel uncomfortable watching people bake without proper tools or instruction videos that don't include detailed ingredient weights, because it's hard for me to picture the process and final cake.

 Still, I think a great baker goes beyond recipes, they taste, adjust, and learn through experience and creativity.
 As for me, my current mission is much simpler: follow the recipe properly and make something that actually work and build experience for future bakes so I can make them faster and more delicious.

 I've tried baking with different techniques and tools.
 I've made cakes both with and without an egg beater, and I've experimented with changing some ingredients.
-Sometimes I joke that if I follow a recipe but only change the ingredients, will it still be successful?
+Sometimes I joke that if I follow a recipe but only change the ingredients, will it still be successful? : D

 Everything felt right, but at the last minute, I added the remaining whipping cream because I didn't want to store it.
 The cake had two layers, and one turned out softer than the other.
 I kept wondering, how could the top layer be softer when I used the same amount of gelatin?